akash6murali/multimodal-search-technique/README.md

 - Refer the **image-text-multimodal.ipynb** notebook for detail code and results.

 ## Acknowledgments
-This project was inspired by and based on the blog post "[Multimodal Search with Snowflake Embedding and MAX Engine]" by [Ehsan M.Kermani], available at [https://www.modular.com/blog/multimodal-search-with-snowflake-embedding-and-max-engine].
+This project was inspired by and based on the blog post [Multimodal Search with Snowflake Embedding and MAX Engine] by [Ehsan M.Kermani], available at [https://www.modular.com/blog/multimodal-search-with-snowflake-embedding-and-max-engine].